saeubank/aether_of_enclaves/README.md

 # Aether of Enclaves
 [![Build Status](https://travis-ci.org/swamulism/aether_of_enclaves.svg?branch=master)](https://travis-ci.org/swamulism/aether_of_enclaves)

-This is a 2D exploration game built with Rust.
+This is a 2D, 8bit exploration game built with Rust.
+The player controls an airship and its captain, flying amongst explorable floating islands.
+For more information on our design and development plans, please refer to the design document.

-For more information, please refer to the design doc.
+## Screenshot

 ## Compile & Run